microsoft/DeepSpeed/docs/_pages/config-json.md

 ### Automatic mixed precision (AMP) training options
 ***amp***: [dictionary]

+**Note:** this mode cannot be combined with the `fp16` mode described above.
+In addition this mode is not currently compatible with ZeRO.
+{: .notice--warning}

 | Description                                                  | Default |
 | ------------------------------------------------------------ | ------- |
 | Configuration for using automatic mixed precision (AMP) training that leverages [NVIDIA's Apex AMP package](https://nvidia.github.io/apex/).
 An example, including the available dictionary keys is illustrated below.
 Is not compatible with `fp16` mode above or ZeRO.
 Any parameters outside of "enabled" will be passed to AMP's initialize call, see the API and descriptions here at the [apex.amp.initialize documentation](https://nvidia.github.io/apex/amp.html#apex.amp.initialize). | None    |
+{: .notice--warning}

 ```json
 "amp": {